steppat/argentum-web-1/README.md

 # argentum-web

-Very Simple JAVA WEB APP with Spring and JSF
+Simple JAVA WEB APP with Spring and JSF